 Understanding specific tools

-If you’re setting up to make the most of virtual selling, it makes a lot of sense to invest in the best equipment, whether you want to make calls from computer software or conduct video calls by integrating a video call SDK to your platform.
+If you’re setting up to make the most of virtual selling, it makes a lot of sense to invest in the best equipment, whether you want to make calls from computer software or conduct video calls.
 Going down the cheap route can end up being very expensive indeed, with clients missing information, calls cutting out, and so on.

 This is true in both the hardware and software senses.
 Invest in quality computers, cameras, and microphones to ensure smoothness of delivery on the hardware side.
 Similarly, ensure that you have all the requisite software packages too.